Little Nightingale the Crier: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
 In this cycle of stories, a woman promises to bear children of wondrous aspect, who are taken from her as soon as they are born by her jealous relatives (her sisters or her mother-in-law).
 The children survive and are adopted by a childless couple.
 Years later, the children are sent on a quest for marvellous items, which will eventually lead to reuniting the family.

 Variants

-The tale type appears in fairy tale collections of Middle Eastern and Arab folklore.
+The tale type appears in fairy tale collections of Middle Eastern and Arab folklore, and across the Muslim world.
 Scholar Hasan El-Shamy lists 72 variants of the tale type across Middle Eastern and North African sources.
 He also stated that variants were collected "in the Eastern part of the Arab culture area", namely, in Palestine, Syria, Lebanon and Iraq.

 Palestine

-In a Palestinian version from Birzeit, collected by Orientalist Paul E. Kahle with the title Die ausgesetzten Zwillingskinder ("The abandoned twin children"), the third and youngest sister promises to give birth to twins, a boy and a girl with silver and golden hair, but the girl shall have three teeth: one to quench the thirsty, the second to satiate the hungry and the third to feed the tired.
+In a Palestinian tale from Birzeit, collected by Orientalist Paul E. Kahle with the title Die ausgesetzten Zwillingskinder ("The abandoned twin children"), the third and youngest sister promises to give birth to twins, a boy and a girl with silver and golden hair, but the girl shall have three teeth: one to quench the thirsty, the second to satiate the hungry and the third to feed the tired.
 The twins are still set on a quest for a bird that flaps its wings and sings.